-Among the ethical responsibilities of CSJ professionals who provide counseling services to culturally diverse clients is to respect the dignity and promote the welfare of the persons they serve (ACA Code of Ethics, 2005, A.1.a).
-In counseling practice, this includes being aware of clients' worldviews, cultural/racial identity, and the impact of the social-cultural contexts in which they live and work.
+Among the ethical responsibilities of CSJ professionals who provide counseling services to culturally diverse clients are respect the dignity and promote welfare of the persons they serve (ACA Code of Ethics, 2014, A.1.a).
+In counseling practice, this includes being aware of clients' worldviews, cultural/racial identity, intersectionality of their identities, and the impact of the historical, social-cultural contexts in which they live and work.
 When working in counseling situations, CSJ professionals recognize the power and privilege hierarchies that exist in their clients' environments as a result of historical and current social-political conditions.

-CSJ professionals recognize that not all problems clients/students experience are the result of intra-psychic factors, but many often emerge from and are sustained by factors in the environment in which they live.
-Laws, institutional policies and procedures, and social environments that are unjust and oppressive can lead to situational and chronic developmental, social and emotional problems that clients/students experience.
+CSJ professionals recognize that not all problems clients/students experience are the result of intrapsychic factors, but many often emerge from and are sustained by factors in the environment in which they live.
+Laws, institutional policies and procedures, structural arrangements and social environments that are unjust and oppressive can lead to situational and chronic developmental, social, and emotional problems that clients/students experience.
 CSJ professionals assume the ethical responsibility to address these factors by providing counseling and advocacy services either with or on behalf of the clients/students with whom they work.

 A.1 Practice.
-CSJ counseling professionals "do not condone or engage in discrimination based on age, culture, disability, ethnicity, race, religion/spirituality, gender, gender identity, sexual orientation, marital status/partnership, language preference, socioeconomic status, or any basis proscribed by law . . . in a manner that has a negative impact on [clients/students]" (ACA Code of Ethics, 2005, C.5, p.
-5).
-CSJ counseling professionals understand that, who a person is (e.g. one's cultural worldview, identity development level, gender, sexual orientation, sociopolitical status and socioeconomic experience), always informs how one uses what one knows.
+CSJ counseling professionals "do not condone or engage in discrimination based on age, culture, disability, ethnicity, race, religion/spirituality, gender, gender identity, sexual orientation, marital status/partnership, language preference, socioeconomic status, or any basis proscribed by law . . . in a manner that has a negative impact on [clients/students]" (ACA Code of Ethics, 2014, C.5, p.
+9).
+CSJ professionals understand that who a person is, i.e., intersectionality (e.g. cultural worldview, primary group culture and the culture of the United States, identity development level, gender, sexual orientation, age, ability, sociopolitical status and socioeconomic experience), always informs how one uses what one knows.

 These counseling practitioners recognize that the socializing influence of professional organizations can predispose them to a particular view of what is considered to be normal, desirable and healthy.
-Consequently, to avoid harm to their clients, social justice-oriented practitioners must take steps to become aware of their own values, attitudes, beliefs, and assumptions and avoid imposing them (ACA Code of Ethics, 2005, A.4.b) in ethnocentric, unintentionally racist, and other potentially damaging ways when working with culturally-different clients, students and/or research participants.
+Consequently, to avoid harm to their clients, social justice-oriented practitioners must take steps to become aware of their own values, attitudes, beliefs, and assumptions and avoid imposing them (ACA Code of Ethics, 2014, A.4.b) in ethnocentric, unintentionally racist, and other potentially damaging ways when working with culturally different persons (e.g., clients, students and/or research participants).

-CSJ counseling professionals have the ethical responsibility to become aware of personal values, moral beliefs, stereotypes, prejudices, and racist attitudes or behaviors that would prevent them from providing competent and ethical services to clients/students.
+CSJ professionals have the ethical responsibility to become aware of personal values, moral beliefs, stereotypes, prejudices, and racist attitudes or behaviors that would prevent them from providing competent and ethical services to clients/students.
 They are responsible for remediating these barriers, and if unable to do so, to avoid entering into or continuing counseling relationships that could result in client/student harm.

-CSJ professional do not abandon clients/students but refer them to professionals who can provide ethical, supportive, and culturally responsive services (ACA Code of Ethics, 2005, A.11.a).
-In addition, they are responsible to assist colleagues or supervisors to recognize their own professional impairment in this regard and provide consultation and assistance when warranted and interventions when appropriate to prevent harm to clients/students (ACA Code of Ethics, 2005, C.2.g).
+CSJ professional do not abandon clients/students, but refer them to professionals who can provide ethical, supportive, and culturally responsive services (ACA Code of Ethics, 2014, A.11.a).
+In addition, they are responsible to assist colleagues or supervisors in recognizing their own professional impairment in this regard and seek consultation and assistance when warranted and interventions when appropriate to prevent harm to clients/students (ACA Code of Ethics, 2014, C.2.g).